ryansheehy0/Neo-C/Readme.md

   return {numerator / denominator, ""}
 ```

 How most languages have solve these problems is through `try`, `catch`, and `throw`.
 Throwing an error allows that error to bubble up until it is caught by a corresponding catch statement.
 If it doesn't get caught, the program crashes.
+This removes a lot of boiler plate code.

 ```C++
 f64 func()